Konstantin Kilimnik: Sanctions

-In April 2021, the US Treasury Department sanctioned Kilimnik for providing Russian intelligence with "sensitive information on polling and campaign strategy" provided to him by Manafort from the Trump campaign, and for promoting the false narrative that Ukraine, rather than Russia, had interfered in the 2016 election.
+In April 2021, the US Treasury Department sanctioned Kilimnik for providing Russian intelligence with "sensitive information on polling and campaign strategy" provided to him by Manafort from the Trump campaign, and for making the untrue claim that Ukraine, rather than Russia, had interfered in the 2016 election.
 A Treasury spokesman declined to relay further information to NBC News about the new intelligence on the issue.
 The Associated Press reported it was the first occasion the United States government had concluded a strong connection existed between the campaign of Donald Trump and Russian intelligence.

 Russian residence

 Since at least August 2018, Kilimnik and his wife have been living in a $2 million home in a heavily guarded elite gated community in Khimki, north-west of the Moscow Region outside the Moscow Ring Road (MKAD).
-The area is the base of the Moscow unit of the GRU unit accused by Mueller in a July 2018 indictment of tacking the lead in the hacking emails of the Democrats in 2016.
+The area is the base of the Moscow unit of the GRU unit accused by Mueller in a July 2018 indictment of taking the lead in the hacking emails of the Democrats in 2016.